hydroper-jet/lang/design/design.md

-# JetWork Language Design
+# Jet Language Design

-JetWork is a flexible, multi-paradigm, strongly typed scripting language.
-It compiles to the JetWork Virtual Machine Bytecode and includes miscellaneous standard objects.
+Jet is a flexible, multi-paradigm, strongly typed scripting language.
+It compiles to the Jet Virtual Machine Bytecode and includes miscellaneous standard objects.

 ```
 package sparkFusion {